sashinpivotal/pivotal-contents-to-gilmore/README.md

     The zip file contains everything including slides in PDF format, lab documents in HTML format, and hands-on zip file

-1. Construct epub file structure
+1. Construct epub file structure (this is a manual process for now)

     -   Extract html files from the unzipped zip file using a script
     -   Create/modify epub meta files (especially `content.opf`)